martis42/depend_on_what_you_use/docs/cc_info_mapping.md

 ```
 This can be considered superfluous noise without a significant benefit.
 The mapping feature described here allows defining that `@com_google_googletest//:gtest_main` offers the header files from `@com_google_googletest//:gtest`.
-Then a test can specify only the dependency to `@com_google_googletest//:gtest_main` without DWYU raising an error while analysing the test.
+Then a test can specify only the dependency to `@com_google_googletest//:gtest_main` without DWYU raising an error while analyzing the test.

 <a id="dwyu_make_cc_info_mapping"></a>